leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a trained Mathematician and a self-trained Computer scientist with a passion in community.
 I am an Australian citizen living in Brisbane, Australia.
-I am currently working as a coding instructor at [jnrengineer](https://www.juniorengineers.com.au/) and a casual educator in early childhood.
-I also help students with maths problems over some weekends.
+I am currently working as a coding instructor at [jnrengineer](https://www.juniorengineers.com.au/).
-I am open to suitable technical opportunities - hoping to take skills level up to a technician help everyone troubleshooting computing issues.
+I am passionate in helping everyone troubleshooting computing issues.
 In the past years, I worked as a freelance C++ developer and audio hardware collaboration under strict NDA.

 My industry experience involve